Dividend vs Share Buyback : Which is better ?

 Dividend vs Share Buyback

-According from an article from Fortune , most people assume what has kept the market afloat this year after sinking 11% at the start of the year was a mixture of better news out of China, oil prices stabilizing, and indications that the Fed won’t raise rates as much as thought.
-But the real thing buoying the market could be something else: Stock buybacks.
+According to an article from Fortune, most people assume what has kept the market afloat this year after sinking 11% at the start of the year was a mixture of better news out of China, oil prices stabilizing, and indications that the Fed won’t raise rates as much as a thought.
+But the real thing buoying the market could be something else: stock buybacks.

-< base on above chart , companies seems buying back their own share when stock price are increasing and less buying activities during GFC ?? whereby to maximize shareholders value , companies should buy during crisis and depress time. >
+< base on the above chart, companies seem to buy back their own share when the stock price is increasing and less buying activities during GFC ?? whereby to maximize shareholders value, companies should buy during a crisis and depress time. >

 Concept explained : Share Buyback by Investopedia